 Innovating Streets for People

-The Innovating Streets for People programme will help councils create more people-friendly spaces in our towns and cities.
+The Innovating Streets for People programme will help councils to create more people-friendly spaces in our towns and cities.
 It aims to make it faster and easier to transition streets to safer and more usable spaces.

 The idea behind Innovating Streets is ‘co-design by trial’.
-This is a new approach where the local community has a greater say in redesigning their own neighbourhoods.
+This is a new approach wherein the local community has a greater say in redesigning their own neighbourhoods.
 Various ideas can be tested and tweaks can be made to find what works best.

 Innovating Streets for People is an initiative being majority funded by Waka Kotahi (NZ Transport Agency).